Noobigirl/Number-guessing/README.md

 - I learned how to get the content of an entry with .get() and how to delete it with .delete()
 - pack() is better that grid() if I only want to place stuff on the "same column"
 - I can't use multiple geometry managers on the same master frame
+- It is a better practice to separate large programes into several modules that will be imported